Are the residence halls air conditioned?

 Can I receive college credit for any of the classes I take?

-No. Each student receives an individualized written evaluation and/or certificate of completion from his or her instructor(s) rather than college credit.
+No. Each student receives an individualized written evaluation from her instructor(s) rather than college credit.
 These evaluations can be copied and included in college applications as supplemental recommendations.

 How much do course materials cost?